neos/doctools/TheDefinitiveGuide/PartII/Kickstart.rst

 The kickstarter can also generate models and repositories [#]_\ .
 However, at this point you will stop using the kickstarter because

 a) writing models and repositories by hand is really easy and
 b) as mentioned before, the command line won't be the preferred way of generating scaffolds in the future.
-We are not completely happy with the parameter syntax yet and therefore it is better not to teach it to you
+We are not completely happy with the parameter syntax yet and therefore it is better not to teach it to you.

 -----